adelaydeelsevir/COBOL-katas/COBOL-Monty-Hall/README.md

 The solution to the problem seemed so straight-forward and simple that I was sure I had got it wrong, but having looked at various solutions at http://rosettacode.org/wiki/Monty_Hall_problem, it looks right to me.

-Incidentally my solution appear to be much more readable and less complex than the COBOL solution at http://rosettacode.org/wiki/Monty_Hall_problem#COBOL
+Incidentally my solution appears to me to be much more readable and less complex than the COBOL solution at http://rosettacode.org/wiki/Monty_Hall_problem#COBOL

 I think this proves that you can write really clean and readable and modern code even in a language as old as COBOL.
 It's not so much to do with the language itself, but the way you write the code.

-To run it do the following:
+Anyway, to run it you need GnuCOBOL 1.x or 2.x installed.
+On a UNIX-like OS, do the following:
 ```
 $ cobc -x --free MontyHall.cbl
 squitty:COBOL-Monty-Hall adelayde$ ./MontyHall